Don’t insert percutaneous feeding tubes in individuals with advanced dementia. Instead, offer oral assisted feedings.

 Don’t use sliding scale insulin (SSI) for long-term diabetes management for individuals residing in the nursing home.

 SSI is a reactive way of treating hyperglycemia after it has occurred rather than preventing it.
-Good evidence exists that SSI is neither effective in meeting the body’s insulin needs nor is it efficient in the long-term care (LTC) setting.
-Use of SSI leads to greater patient discomfort and increased nursing time because patients’ blood glucose levels are usually monitored more frequently than may be necessary and more insulin injections may be given.
-With SSI regimens, patients may be at risk from prolonged periods of hyperglycemia.
-In addition, the risk of hypoglycemia is a significant concern because insulin may be administered without regard to meal intake.
-Basal insulin, or basal plus rapid-acting insulin with one or more meals (often called basal/bolus insulin therapy) most closely mimics normal physiologic insulin production and controls blood glucose more effectively.
+Good evidence exists that SSI is neither effective in meeting the body’s physiologic insulin needs nor is it efficient in the long-term care (LTC) setting in medically stable individuals.
+Use of SSI is associated with more frequent glucose checks and insulin injections, leads to greater patient discomfort and increased nursing time and resources.
+With SSI regiments, patients may be at risk from wide glucose fluctuations or hypoglycemia when insulin is given when food intake is erratic.

 Don’t obtain a urine culture unless there are clear signs and symptoms that localize to the urinary tract.